Formal vertex laws associated to Lie conformal algebras: Introduction

 \section{Introduction}

-Vertex algebras were first defined (under the name ``chiral algebras'') by Borcherds in \cite{Borcherds} as a purely algebraic description of the chiral part of a conformal field theory (CFT).
-The OPE of the chiral fields in a CFT forme an algebraic structure that in a certain way resembles a Lie algebra, which was named Lie conformal algebra \cite{Kac_beginners}.
+\blfootnote{This work was partially supported by CONICET and SeCyT.} Vertex algebras were first defined (under the name ``chiral algebras'') by Borcherds in \cite{Borcherds} as a purely algebraic description of the chiral part of a conformal field theory (CFT).
+The OPE of the chiral fields in a CFT form an algebraic structure that in a certain way resembles a Lie algebra, which was named Lie conformal algebra \cite{Kac_beginners}.
 There are strong parallelisms between vertex algebras and associative algebras, as well as between Lie conformal algebras and Lie algebras \cite{Beilinson_Drinfeld,Kac_beginners}.
-The most important analogy may be the fact that any Lie conformal algebra $R$ has an universal enveloping vertex algebra $\U(R)$, which enjoys many of the properties that universal enveloping associative algebras of Lie algebras have \cite{Kac_beginners,Bakalov_field_algebras}.
+The most important analogy may be the fact that any Lie conformal algebra $R$ has a universal enveloping vertex algebra $\U(R)$, which enjoys many of the properties that universal enveloping associative algebras of Lie algebras have \cite{Kac_beginners,Bakalov_field_algebras}.

 This relationship suggests that it might be worth studying other constructions arising in Lie theory in order to find out whether they can be assigned some object in the conformal setting having similar properties.
-In this paper we follow this path and present conformal/vertex analogues for several important notions and classical results, amongst which we have bialgebras, Cartier duality, formal group laws and most importantly, Lie groups.
+In this paper we follow this path and present conformal/vertex analogues for several important notions and classical results, amongst which we have bialgebras, Cartier duality, and most importantly, formal group laws.

-The classical Lie theory can be split into three levels: infinitesimal, local and global.
-In the finite-dimensional and characteristic zero case, it is well-known that all three levels can be studied simultaneously, with the exponential map being the main tool for passing from the infinitesimal to the local setting, and several results such as Lie's third theorem establishing links with the global theory.
-However, in the infinite-dimensional case this correspondence completely breaks down, turning the three theories into different (although still related) subjects \cite{Neeb}.